Life settlement: Grigsby v. Russell (1911)

 The U.S. Supreme Court case of Grigsby v.
-Russell, 222 U.S. 149 (1911) established and legitimized the life insurance industry, ruling that policy as private property, which may be assigned at the will of the owner.
+Russell, 222 U.S. 149 (1911) established and legitimized the sale of the right to receive life insurance benefits, ruling that a policy was private property which may be assigned at the will of the owner.
 The case was argued in November 1911 and decided on December 4, 1911.
-In Grigsby, John Burchard bought an insurance policy on his life.
-Unable to afford a premium payment and needing money for an operation, he assigned the policy to a doctor in exchange for 100 dollars.
 Justice Oliver Wendell Holmes noted in his opinion that life insurance possessed all the ordinary characteristics of property, and therefore represented an asset that a policy owner may transfer without limitation.